Frequently Asked Questions

 If you have an RMS machine: 1.
 Possible bearing failure 2.
 Possible shaft surface failure

 If you do not have an RMS machine: 1.
 Possible bearing failure 2.
 Possible shaft surface failure 3.
 Possible Idler bearing failure

 What if I do not have an RMS machine?

-With over 25 years experience in the feed mill service industry, RMS has serviced all brands and sizes of machines.
+With over 25 years experience in the particle size reduction industry, RMS has serviced all brands and sizes of machines.
 In addition, we are able to make rolls for any size or brand of roller mill or roller grinder.

 Why is my ground product quality poor?

 Could be one of the following reasons: 1.
 Mill is out of adjustment 2.
 Dull Rolls 3.
 Improper spring tension 4.
 Wore roll position parts 5.
 Could be the corn itself.
 It could be over dried or a hybrid with poor grinding characteristics.

 Why am I getting whole kernel corn?